rust-lang/rust-by-example/src/hello/print/print_display/testcase_list.md

 impl fmt::Display for List {
     fn fmt(&self, f: &mut fmt::Formatter) -> fmt::Result {
-        // Extract the value using tuple indexing
+        // Extract the value using tuple indexing,
         // and create a reference to `vec`. let vec = &self.0;